kendrak922/News-Scraper/README.md

 # News-Scraper
-A news scraper app that utilizes Mongoose and the Cheerio npm,
+A news scraper app that utilizes Mongoose and the Cheerio npm.